What is Hydroxychloroquine?

-- You need to inform your medical history and ongoing medication with your doctor.
+- You need to inform about your medical history and ongoing medication with the doctor.

 - Hydroxychloroquine may affect the blood sugar of diabetic patients.
 Your doctor may advise you to check your blood sugar while taking the medication.
 If you feel low blood sugar symptoms, you need to call your doctor right away.

 - HCQ may also react with alcohol and marijuana by intensifying the dizziness and increasing of risk of developing liver problems.